Andean Rainbow Fava Bean Seeds

 Fava beans are cold-tolerant.
 Direct sow in late winter/early spring (Feb-April).
 Sow about 1" deep.
 Or start indoors and transplant out in early spring.
 Or try direct sowing in fall (Sept-Nov on the south coast of BC), but some plants might not survive the cold depending on your conditions.

 Harvest the pods as they fill out and start to droop down.
-The growing shoots are edible as well.
+The growing shoots are edible and delicious as well.
 For dried beans, let the pods shrivel before picking.

 Shipping & Returns